 His political ambitions did not serve him well either and his tenure as Pakistan’s captain only lasted a few months.
 On his last tour to Australia in 1972-73, he was left behind by the team management for another disciplinary problem.
 It came as a great surprise to hear that this colorful cricketer personality of the past has devoted him so wholeheartedly to religion.
-Presently Saeed is a regular face in Islamic gathering in Pakistan.
+Presently Saeed is a regular face in Islamic gatherings in Pakistan.

 The brilliant start to Saeed’s Test career was only been battered by Javed Miandad among the Pakistan batsman.
-Brought up on hard batting wickets in Lahore, he could not have asked for a better introduction then to have the opportunity to tour West Indies.
+Brought up on hard batting wickets in Lahore, he could not have asked for a better introduction than to have the opportunity to tour West Indies.

 Throughout the series, he employed his upright stance and range of blazing off-side stroke play to good effect.
-By the time he had finished the Indian tour, three years later his career figures read 1501 runs scored at an average of fifty plus.
+By the time he had finished the Indian tour, three years later his career figures read 1501 runs scored at an average of fifty-plus.
 Cricket pundits were hailing him as one of the batsmen to dominate the international scene in the 1960s.

 But sadly for Pakistan cricket, the bright batting star failed to live up to the high expectations.
 Although Saeed Ahmad played 38 consecutive Test matches from his debut.
 But his technique was exposed both on tours of England and New Zealand.

 To trace Saeed Ahmad’s ancestors, one has to cross the Indian border into Punjab’s major town Jullunder.
 He was born on Ist October 1937.
-Saeed Ahmed was one of the ten children fathered by Mr. Inayatullah Ahmed, who in his later years served as labor officer at the Pakistan High Commission.
+Saeed Ahmed was one of the ten children fathered by Mr. Inayatullah Ahmed, who in his later years served as a labor officer at the Pakistan High Commission.

 Although himself a keen follower of the game, INayatullah wanted Saeed to pursue engineering as a career.
 It is not clear whether Saeed had taken up cricket while at Central Model High School, Lahore.
-But his batting exploits both at Islamic College where he passed his B.A in 1961 were clear signs of his sport-oriented mind.
+But his batting exploits both at Islamic College where he passed his BA in 1961 were clear signs of his sport-oriented mind.
 By then he was also a regular member of the Universal Cricket Club in Lahore.
-Because of one leg being shorter than the other, he was better known as Saeed Dooda.
+Because one leg was shorter than the other, he was better known as Saeed Dooda.
 The handicap, apparently never bothered him personally though.

 Although he had entered first-class cricket at the age of 17, it was not until his fourth year that selectors had any reason to have a close look at him.
 In the summer of 197, Saeed Ahmed attended the six-week University Training camp organized by the Pakistan Sports Control Board.
 He recalls looking back now I feel that I was lucky I went to the camp because among others.